fedarko/wotplot/README.md

 - **Performance:** Although I've tried to optimize this tool (see the "Performance" section above), it isn't the fastest or the most memory-efficient way to visualize dot plots.
+The two obvious reasons for this are that (1) this is written in Python, and (2) this is creating the exact dot plot matrix rather than a subset of it.

 - **Only static visualizations:** The visualization methods included in the tool only support the creation of static plots.
 There are